dillanchandran/config-ad/README.md

 <br />

 <p>
 3. When logging back into the domain controller virtual machine, you will need to include your domain name followed by a backslash before your username (e.g. mydomain.com\user) because the virtual machine is now part of the domain.
 Once logged in, open Active Directory Users and Computers.
-In the domain, create two new Organizational Units:
+In the domain, create two new Organizational Units:<br />

-- _EMPLOYEES
+- _EMPLOYEES<br />

 - _ADMINS
 </p>
 <p>